Additional Humanities Course Suggestions (BA)

 REL 103.
 Introduction to Judaism, Christianity, and Islam.
 Approximately half of the world’s population identifies as a monotheist.
 This course provides a thematic survey of three prominent monotheistic religions that originated in the Middle East, known collectively as the Abrahamic religions (or traditions)—Judaism, Christianity, and Islam.
 We will examine their historical origins and development as well as their monotheistic worldview, primarily through the lens of their sacred texts (and later interpretations of these sacred texts).
 We will also take a look at the rituals, ethics, and sacred space/objects that characterize each of them.
 We will also examine the leadership and other loci of authority in each religion as well as the impact of these religions on political discourse, including the use of violence to achieve political ends.

-S ST 101 and 102.
-Introduction to Southern Studies I and II.
-Southern Studies 101 and 102 are both team-taught, interdisciplinary courses that study the South from multiple perspectives: historical, literary, cultural, intellectual, musical, political.
-Each semester’s set of instructors typically chooses a theme around which to center the readings; in recent semesters, themes have included Southern manners, the Southern landscape, issues of family life, and change in the recent South.
+S ST 101.
+Introduction to Southern Studies I. This interdisciplinary course studies the South from multiple perspectives: historical, literary, cultural, intellectual, musical, political.
+The faculty members typically choose a theme around which to center the readings; in recent semesters, themes have included Southern manners, the Southern landscape, issues of family life, and change in the recent South.
 Course objectives include introducing students to interdisciplinary study and providing them with opportunities to discuss, both orally and in writing, their observations about the South that surrounds them.
-S ST 101 is not a prerequisite for S ST 102.